 Defenders vs. Guardians: How to watch

-DC Defenders vs. New York Guardians: What to watch for in XFL Week 2 originally appeared on NBC Sports Washington
+DC Defenders vs. New York Guardians: Everything to know for XFL Week 2 originally appeared on NBC Sports Washington